Theory of Science for the Social Sciences - SIMM23

 Online course platform

 This course uses Live@Lund as the online course platform.
 The course platform will be opened about four weeks before the course begins to all students who were accepted.
 Here you will be able to access literature, assignments, announcements, and schedule, as well as participate in discussions and communicate with teachers.
-You can access the course site here (a new window will open).
+You can access the course site here.

 Senior Lecturer, Department of Sociology